-adraga sector and in Exe.
-2 Research Directives At the Federation's May 1996 General Meeting, the membership adopted seven research initiatives.
-The subjects of these research pieces would include: - the status of educational funding for students with disabilities; an investigation of the effect of the CHST on current funding structures for students with disabilities(96/05/15:10) - 2) information on enrollment statistics for post secondary students by age, gender and course of study which is available from the provincial ministries of post secondary education be collected and compiled for the purpose of illustrating the changing demographics of post secondary students in Canada.(96/05/16:54) - 3) the demographics of aboriginal students including, but not limited to, gender, age, family status and number of dependents.(96/05/12:38) - 4) the accessibility of the Post-Secondary Student Support Program comparing funding levels and costs to the individual students.(96/05/12:40) - a determination if the Department of Indian and Northern Affairs' Indian Student Support Program and provincial funding envelopes for aboriginal education are meeting the needs of existing and developing aboriginal post-secondary programs.(96/05/12:42) - 6) an initiation of research for future policy development regarding private post-secondary education institutions and a research document focusing on the numbers of institutions, rates of expansion/failure, tuition fees, rates of profit, amount of financial support from government, amount of policy support from government."
-(96/05/12:44) - the demographic of students of colour in post-secondary education, including, but not be limited to, age, family and personal income, program of study, gender and first language.(96/05/16:65) The National Executive, at the June National Executive Meeting, prioritised the long list of research directives, from the May General Meeting, as well as research already in progress.
-In assess the needs of the membership, the National Executive felt that Strategy For Change had to be the priority for the Federation's Researcher.
-The National Executive is fully expecting that Strategy For Change will be in the hands of the membership before the Christmas break.
-In making this decision, the National Executive recognized that the rest of the research directives would have to be delayed.
-Another difficulty in fulfilling some of these directives is that the statistics that the membership has requested simply do not exist.
-Universities and Colleges do not require that students identify whether or not they are a student of colour or their family status, number of children etc. The membership should reevaluate these directives to determine whether or not it is possible to find the necessary information.
-It is important for the membership to be cognisant of the fact that human resources in the National Office are limited.
-While all of the research requests are important for the work of the Federation, it is not possible for one researcher to fulfill all of the research requests.
-At this general meeting, the membership should review all requests for research and evaluate which are possible and the priority of those remaining.
-Internal .
+- 1) the status of educational funding for students with disabilities; an investigation of the effect of, the CHST on current funding structures for students with disabilities (96/05/15:10) - 2) information on enrolment statistics for post-secondary students by age, gender and course of study, which is available from the provincial ministries of post-secondary education; the directive is to collect and compile this information for the purpose of illustrating the changing demographics of post-secondary students in Canada.
+(96/05/16:54) - 3) the demographics of aboriginal students including, but not limited to, gender, age, family status and number of dependants.
+(96/05/12:38) - 4) the accessibility of the Post-Secondary Student Support Program comparing funding levels and costs to the individual students.(96/05/12:40) - 5) a determination if the Department of Indian and Northern Affairs' Indian Student Support Program and provincial funding envelopes for aboriginal education are meeting the needs of existing and developing aboriginal post-secondary programs.
+(96/05/12:42) - 6) an initiation of research for future policy development regarding private post-secondary education institutions and a research document focusing on the numbers of institutions, rates of expansion/failure, tuition fees, rates of profit, amount of - financial support from government, amount of policy support from government.
+(96/05/12:44) - 7) the demographic of students of colour in post-secondary education, including, but not be limited to, age, family and personal income, program of study, gender and first language.
+(96/05/16:65) The National Executive, at its June meeting, prioritised the long list of research directives, from the May General Meeting, as well as research already in progress.
+In assessing the needs of the membership, the National Executive felt that Strategy For Change had to be the priority for the Federation's researcher.
+The National Executive is fully expecting that Strategy For Change will be in the hands of the membership early in the new year.
+In making this decision, the National Executive recognised that the remainder of the research directives would have to be delayed.
+A major difficulty in fulfilling some of these directives is that the statistics requested by the membership simply do not exist.
+Universities and Colleges do not require that students identify their race, familial status, number of dependants etc. The membership should re-evaluate these directives to determine whether it is possible to find the necessary information.
+It is also important for the membership to be cognisant of the fact that the human resources of the National Office are limited.
+While all of the research directives are important for the work of the Federation, it is not possible for one researcher to fulfil all the research requests.
+At this General Meeting, the membership should review all requests for research and evaluate which are possible and the priority of those remaining. . ;.